zxphyrx/highway/app/views/guides/doublerow.md

 ![/darren](/app/assets/images/drm4.png)

 Now push the columns back up.
-Dont worry, you can learn this.
+Dont worry if you can't learn this.
 My head hurts too from looking at it

 ![/darren](/app/assets/images/drm5.png)